Cancer survivors: Care for your body after treatment

 Simple steps can improve your sense of well-being and your quality of life after cancer treatment.
 Find out what you can do.By Mayo Clinic Staff

-But for cancer survivors, these strategies have added benefits.
+But for cancer survivors, the following strategies have added benefits.
 These simple steps can improve your quality of life, smoothing your transition into survivorship.
 Here's what you can do to take care of yourself after cancer treatment.

 Cancer survivors who exercise may experience: